Owlshead Mountains: Geography

 The Owlshead Mountains are primarily known for the scenic canyons found within the range that are made up of Decomposed granite.
-Some of the most well known canyons include Wingate Slot Canyon, Slickenside Canyon, Talc Canyon, Owlshead Canyon, Contact Canyon, Granite Canyon, Through Canyon, Smoke Tree Canyon, Passage Canyon, Sand Canyon, and Sagenite Canyon.
-Visitation to these canyons is somewhat limited due to the remote location of the Owlshead Mountains and the long distances required to reach the canyons by hiking.
+Some of the most well-known canyons include Wingate Slot Canyon, Slickenside Canyon, Talc Canyon, Owlshead Canyon, Contact Canyon, Granite Canyon, Through Canyon, Smoke Tree Canyon, Passage Canyon, Sand Canyon, and Sagenite Canyon.
+Visitation to these canyons is limited due to their remote location and the long distances required to reach them by hiking.
 Within the range there are three usually dry playa lake beds – Owl Lake, Lost Lake, and Wingate Lake.